MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/chat/game-chat-2.md

 ms.localizationpriority: medium
 ---

-# Game Chat 2
+# Game Chat

-Add voice and text communication to your game by using Xbox Live Game Chat 2.
+Add voice and text communication to a game by using Xbox Live Game Chat 2.

 ## In this section